- Limit order: execute a trade at a specified price or better (limit price).

 - Stop limit order: create a limit order at a specific price (stop price)

-This type of order doesn't require reserved funds and will not appear in the order book before it's activated.
+This type of order doesn't require reserved funds.
+It does not appear in the Active orders list and the order book until it's activated.

 Subtypes of limit orders